kilo8deltapapa/wajalist/README.md

 This can be obtained by using the ARRL Logbook of the World Query by Rick Murphy K1MU found at URL: https://www.rickmurphy.net/lotwquery.htm

+Use the following settigs when Querying LoTW for your contact records:
+* Include worked station location data in report?
+YES
+* Include operator location data in report?
+YES
+* Include owner callsign in report?
+YES

 Information about JARL Worked All Japan Prefectures Award can be found here: https://www.jarl.org/English/4_Library/A-4-2_Awards/Award_Main.htm

 ## Requirements